 - Individuals serving in any of the positions described above on an acting or interim basis.

 Faculty and staff who do not meet any of these criteria are not considered responsible employees.
 Individuals who are Confidential Resources are not responsible employees.
 In addition, healthcare providers while acting in their professionally licensed treatment capacity (for example, physicians, nurses, dentists, pharmacists, and mental-health professional, including psychologists and social workers) are not required under this Policy to report a violation unless otherwise required to do so by law or other professional obligation.

 Any questions regarding who is a responsible employee should be directed to the Office of the Vice President and General Counsel (OGC) at (734)764-0304 or OIE at (734)763-0235.

 2. All Other Employees

 Reporting is an important tool to address Prohibited Conduct.
-Thus, while all other employees who are not designated as confidential resources should safeguard an individual’s privacy, they are also strongly encouraged to share any information about such conduct with OIE, the Title IX Coordinator, or a member of DOSO.
+Thus, while all other employees who are not designated as Confidential Resources should safeguard an individual’s privacy, they are also strongly encouraged to share any information about such conduct with OIE, the Title IX Coordinator, or a member of DOS.